wullm/SOAP/README.md

 ### Matching halos between VR outputs

+Note that this requires the latest version of https://github.com/jchelly/VirgoDC

 This repository also contains a program to find halos which contain the same particle IDs between two outputs.
 It can be used to find the same halos between different snapshots or between hydro and dark matter only simulations.